bigfix/developer.bigfix.com/site/reference/types/file.md

 # key &lt;string&gt; of &lt;file&gt; : string

 Returns a key and its value from the given structured text file.
-It iterates over lines that start with the key name (as specified by &amp;lt;string&amp;gt;) followed by an = or : character.
+It iterates over lines that start with the key name (as specified by &lt;string&lt;) followed by an = or : character.
 When searching, white space is ignored.

 # length of &lt;file&gt; : integer

-The total length of the data and resource forks.Example: Length of data fork of file &amp;quot;Microsoft Word&amp;quot; of folder &amp;quot;Microsoft Office X&amp;quot; of Applications folder is greater than 100000 - Returns `True` if the data fork of the system file is greater than the specified amount.
+The total length of the data and resource forks.Example: Length of data fork of file "Microsoft Word" of folder "Microsoft Office X" of Applications folder is greater than 100000 - Returns `True` if the data fork of the system file is greater than the specified amount.

 # line &lt;integer&gt; of &lt;file&gt; : file line

-Returns the nth line (specified by &amp;lt;integer&amp;gt;) from the given file.
+Returns the nth line (specified by &lt;integer&lt;) from the given file.

 # line containing &lt;string&gt; of &lt;file&gt; : file line